Want to know how to build a WordPress website?

 The basic setup goes something like this:

 Boom!
-You just set up a blog that looks… OK.
+You just set up a blog page that looks… OK.

 But, this is just the beginning.
-The platform can be extended to do just about anything you can think of – from blogging to running a full eCommerce store.
+The platform can be extended to do just about anything you can think of – from blogging to running a full eCommerce site.

 The downside to this ease of use is that millions of websites have used the same methods, and now look exactly the same.
-Internet users can spot these cheap cookie-cutter sites a mile off – in fact, 35% of customers won’t buy from a poor website!
+Internet users, and even Google Analytics, can spot these cheap poorly designed, cookie-cutter sites a mile off – in fact, 35% of customers won‘t buy from a poor website!

-If you want your business to be successful online, you’ll need to take things to the next level.
+If you want your business to be successful online, you‘ll need to take things to the next level.
 Every office should be a reflection of how a company does business.
-In the same way, your website should give the right impression, charm your users, build trust, and show your authority.
+Customizing your website should give the right impression, charm your users, build trust, and show your authority.